home-assistant/home-assistant.io/source/_integrations/delijn.markdown

     title: Configuration file
 ---

-The `delijn` sensor will give you the departure time of the next bus, tram or subway at a specific stop of the De Lijn public transport network in Flanders (Belgium).
+The `delijn` {% term integration %} will give you the departure time of the next bus, tram or subway at a specific stop of the De Lijn public transport network in Flanders (Belgium).

 ## Setup